raisinghanii/EvolvFit-Task/README.md

 You can refer the video for live detection.

-Here I have again used haarcascade to identify faces and pass them into the model.
+This was done using OpenCv and HaarCascade to identify faces and pass them into the model.
 The model is not performing good though.